Yamaha DGX 230 Review

 One avenue where budget keyboards overdo it is in the sound sample area.
 There are over 400 sounds but most of them are unusable unless you are into something way off the beaten track.
 Most players will be able make use of about 20 or so of the sounds in their performances with the rest being there just to make up the numbers.
 As a beginner though it is nice to think that you have lots of options and the Yamaha DGX-230 achieves that.
 The sounds that you will be able to use are pretty decent and while they might not stand up to the sound samples found on a top shelf product, it still is very useable.
 In most cases only people with a trained ear will be able to make out any discernible difference.
 As long as you are playing to a casual audience or practicing by yourself, the quality of the on-board samples should not bother you that much.

-Since this Yamaha product is marketed as a digital piano, it is only natural to expect it to feel like a real piano but like most entry-level options, it fails.
+Since this Yamaha instrument is marketed as a digital piano, it is only natural to expect it to feel like a real piano but like most entry-level options, it fails.
 The good thing though is that the DGX-230 is the closest you will come to a replacement for a real piano at this price.
 The keys of the Yamaha DGX-230 don’t feel as heavy as they would on a normal piano, but it is quite close.
 The feel is more akin to vintage synths and you can make it sound like an acoustic piano with a bit of effort.
 It is not a true replacement for a piano but at this price you really cannot expect it to be.
 What it can do really well is give beginners a fair idea of how the real thing might feel like.
 It is a great stepping stone and making the transition from this keyboard to a more genuine feeling digital piano or an actual piano is quite easy and can be done quite effortlessly.

 Connectivity and extra features